-Students must score 70% or higher in this category to pass the course\\.
+Students must score 70% or higher in this category to pass the course.
 Students will start with 100 points and will receive a deduction for each instance of not meeting the following standards:

-- Attitude: Exhibiting positive behaviors when things go right AND when things go wrong. - Appearance: Compliance with dress code. - Work Habits & Accountability: Courtesy, safety, cleanliness and following rules.
+- Attitude: Exhibiting positive behaviors when things go right AND when things go wrong. - Appearance: Compliance with dress code. - Work Habits & Accountability: Courtesy, safety, cleanliness and following rules. - Communication: Listening and interacting effectively with other students and staff. - Punctuality & Attendance: the ability to show up on time. - 1 infraction for each instance of lateness or early departure, while attending more than half the class - 2 infractions for each instance for missing half or more of the class but attending some part of it.

-- Communication: Listening and interacting effectively with other students and staff. - Punctuality & Attendance: the ability to show up on time. - 1 infraction is given for each instance of lateness or leaving before the end of class. - 3 infractions are given for daily absences. - Teamwork: Cooperating with others. - Problem Solving: Effectively solving problems and knowing when to ask for help. - Ethics: Doing the right thing.
+- 3 infractions for daily absences.

+- Teamwork: Cooperating with others.

+- Problem Solving: Effectively solving problems and knowing when to ask for help.

+- Ethics: Doing the right thing.

 Multiple infractions may be given for excessive instances of unprofessional behavior.
 Exceeding 7 infractions results in course failure.
 Students do not have remediation options available to them for incurring professionalism infractions, except for those due to absences.
 See Infractions Waiver section.